navidrome/website/content/en/docs/usage/externalized-authentication.md

 ---
-title: "Reverse proxy authentication"
-linkTitle: "Reverse proxy authentication"
+title: Externalized Authentication
+linkTitle: Externalized Authentication
 date: 2024-04-27
 weight: 60
 description: >
   Delegate authentication to another system
 ---

+{{< alert title="For Beginners" color="primary" >}}
+Externalized authentication is a relatively advanced topic.
+You can check the [Quick Start guide](/docs/getting-started/extauth-quickstart/) for a beginner-friendly introduction.
+{{< /alert >}}

+{{< alert title="Security Note" color="warning" >}}
+**Navidrome works out of the box behind a reverse proxy without enabling externalized authentication.**

+You only need to enable externalized authentication if you want the proxy to handle the authentication.
+In other cases, enabling the feature without securing the reverse proxy configuration **can leave your Navidrome setup vulnerable** to impersonation attacks.
+{{< /alert >}}

 ## Configuration

-By default, reverse proxy authentication is disabled.
-To enable the feature, configure a trusted reverse proxy with the `ReverseProxyWhitelist` option.
+Externalized authentication is disabled by default.
+To enable the feature, configure a trusted authentication source (your reverse proxy) with the `ReverseProxyWhitelist` option.
 This option takes a comma-separated list of either:
 * An IPv4 or IPv6 range in CIDR notation.
 * An `@` (at sign) when listening on a UNIX socket (see the `Address` option).

 When enabled via the `ReverseProxyWhitelist` option, Navidrome validates the requests' source IP address against the ranges configured in `ReverseProxyWhitelist`.
-If no range matches the address, reverse proxy authentication is not used even if the reverse proxy user header is present (see below), and falls back to a standard authentication mechanism.
-For requests received through a UNIX socket, IPs can't be validated and Navidrome will use the reverse proxy user header if and only if `ReverseProxyWhitelist` contains `@`.
+If no range matches the address, externalized authentication is not used even if the authenticated user header is present (see below), and falls back to a standard authentication mechanism.
+For requests received through a UNIX socket, IPs can't be validated and Navidrome will use the authenticated user header if and only if `ReverseProxyWhitelist` contains `@`.

-With reverse proxy authentication enabled, Navidrome gets the username of the authenticated user from incoming requests' `Remote-User` HTTP header.
+With externalized authentication enabled, Navidrome gets the username of the authenticated user from incoming requests' `Remote-User` HTTP header.
 The header can be changed via the `ReverseProxyUserHeader` configuration option.

-If a user is successfully authenticated by the proxy but does not exist in the Navidrome DB, it will be created with a random password.
-The first user created in a fresh installation (whether through reverse proxy authentication or direct login) will always be an admin user.
+If a user is successfully authenticated by the proxy but does not exist in the Navidrome database, it will be created with a random password.
+The first user created in a fresh installation (whether through externalized authentication or direct login) will always be an admin user.

 You might also be interested in the `EnableUserEditing` option, which allows disabling the User page that lets users change their Navidrome password.